dxe/petition-websites/README.md

 - [Configuration Options](https://turbo.build/repo/docs/reference/configuration)
 - [CLI Usage](https://turbo.build/repo/docs/reference/command-line-reference)

+## Environment variables

+Each petition website has `.env.development` and `.env.production` environment variable files.
+The development file is used with `pnpm dev` and production with `pnpm build && pnpm start`.

+Below are variables used to configure the websites.

+`NEXT_PUBLIC_` prefix allows these variables to be substituted during build time into the static files served publicly to users' browsers.

+### `NEXT_PUBLIC_PETITIONS_API_ROOT`

+Base URL for the general petition service.
+This records tallys and then invokes the signup service to subscribe the user to emails.

+### `NEXT_PUBLIC_PETITION_ID`

+The petition ID used by the petition service.

+Prefix with `test:` to avoid contaminating the tally for the real petition.
+The prefix is removed

+### `NEXT_PUBLIC_CAMPAIGN_MAILER_API_ROOT`

+Base URL for the petition mail service.
+It sends the emails to our targets.
+It also records a tally of its own and records copies of messages sent.

+### `NEXT_PUBLIC_CAMPAIGN_NAME`

+The name of the campaign used by the petition mail service.
+Configured in `apps/service/config/config.go`.

+Points to configuration for emails such as sender and target emails, and subject line.
+For testing, use the value `test`.

 ## Creating a new petition site

 Start early on the AWS setup in case of any delays for domain verification for